 Foreclosure: the house or land has become the property of the lender after a long process called foreclosure.
 However, just because the lender has taken ownership of the house, it may not yet be listed for sale.
 The foreclosed property can sit in limbo for many months.
 Sometimes the lender will offer the property via an alternative channel instead of a listing.
 This is referred to as an REO sale.
 However, these days, when a lender is ready to dispose of a foreclosed Colorado home, it is mainly offered through a Realtor and listing service.
 Why?
 Because listing a home this way gives the lender the best chance of selling the foreclosed house.
 The home is usually offered “as is” and below market value to make its sale a certainty.

 How are Realtors involved?
 Because short sales, foreclosures and distressed homes are listed through services, these listing services have added search tools enabling agents to easily locate a large variety of distressed homes for their clients.
-The agent’s commission is already included in the low sales price in nearly all cases.
-Therefore, the cost to you for having representation in these challenging purchases is NOTHING.
+The agent’s commission is already included in the low sales price in the vast majority of cases.

 What kind of shape are the homes in?
 Conditions of these Colorado properties run the gambit.
 Just because a home is being offered as a short sale does not mean it is in bad condition.
 A short-sale home might be virtually new and in near-perfect shape, but this is the exception.
 Many short sales can be rated as good to fair.
 A home in foreclosure is another case entirely.
 Generally, there has been light or (more often) moderate abuse of the property.
 Severe abuse of the home by the previous residents is common.